franzdumfart/laravel-nova-localizations/README.md

 ![Laravel Nova Localization Logo](./logo.png)

 This repository is like Babbel for your [Laravel Nova](https://nova.laravel.com) app, without the learning part.
-It's a curated list of more than twenty language files for your favorite admin panel.
+It's a curated list of nearly thirty language files for your favorite admin panel.
 Big thanks to all the great worldwide contributors.

 [![StyleCI Status](https://github.styleci.io/repos/145764698/shield)](https://github.styleci.io/repos/145764698)

 ---

-## Available languages (26 languages)
+## Available languages (28 languages)

 | Language | Code | LCID | Thanks to |
 | :--- | ------------- | ------------- | :--- |